poggit/support/virion.md

 so multiple libraries using the same dependency may accept the dependency type directly.
 However, library types must not appear directly on cross-plugin API boundaries as they would be incompatible due to shading.

-A virion MUST only export classes, interfaces, traits and enums.
-Namespace functions, namespace constants and global variables MUST NOT be used.

 When a virion references its own classes from a global scope, the virion namespace root MUST be a contiguous, intact prefix of the reference,